 Starting as early as 2016, Tesla posted two impressive videos demonstrating future autonomous AutoPilot capabilities (now part of the Full Self-Driving option), letting viewers see, even back then, how the cars can essentially drive themselves without human input.
 This is considered Level 4 or Level 5 driving (see What do Levels mean?).

-Of course, Tesla has not yet released these capabilities to their production vehicles, but during Autonomy Day, Elon has promised that autonomous Full Self-Driving capabilities should be ‘feature complete’ by the end of 2019, with consumer access likely in 2020.
+Of course, Tesla has not yet released these capabilities to their production vehicles, but during Autonomy Day, Elon promised that autonomous Full Self-Driving capabilities should be ‘feature complete’ by the end of 2019, with consumer access likely in 2020.
+Of course, that didn’t materialize, unfortunately.

 Early 2016 Tesla Full Self Driving Videos